 A petition for guardianship of a minor is filed in Orphans' Court.
 A hearing date is assigned.
 If the petition is granted a final decree is signed and a guardian is appointed by the Judge.
 In cases where the minor is awarded money, the minor must have a guardian appointed by the Court to ensure proper handling of the minor's estate.

 Petition for Guardianship of an Alleged Incapacitated Adult

 A petition for guardianship of an alleged incapacitated adult is filed in the Orphans' Court.
 A hearing date is assigned and a citation is issued.
 If petition is granted a final decree is signed appointing a guardian by a Judge and is entered into court record.
-The guardian will be responsible for filing of an Inventory and Annual Reports in Orphans' Court regarding their guardianship.
+The guardian will be responsible for filing of an Inventory and Annual Reports within the Guardianship Tracking System.